 - This allows a player to achieve a personal balance between focused firepower and maximum screen clearing.
 Given the fact that the game keeps throwing both swarm enemies and tough enemies at you all the way to the end, there is no clear winning combination.

 - All Backyard Sports games except for baseball and football have this trait for powerups.

 - Dawn of War 2 lets you pick one of between two and four different pieces of Wargear for each of your commander's three slots.
 You can change your mind later, but you'll have to pay for the new equipment, and it takes time to switch back.

-- In Defense of the Ancients: All-Stars some items have "Orb Effects" that increase the power of an item in some way.
+- In Defense Of The Ancients some items have "Orb Effects" that increase the power of an item in some way.
 Heroes are only allowed to have one Orb effect at a time.

 - This is actually a limitation of the Warcraft III engine.
 Effects that modify the appearance of a ranged attack's projectile don't stack.
 DotA decided to use this trait as a balancing mechanic for items.

 - In Valkyria Chronicles, a fat enough wallet can purchase permanent stat upgrades to the Edelweiss, as well as additional mix-and-match parts.
 However, the final tier of upgrades gives you a choice: you can beef up its armor, its body or its targeting systems, but never more than one at once.
 And switching among them requires you to fork over the hefty R&D fee every single time.